-1. To receive the Audited Financial Statements for the financial year ended 31 December 2014 together with the Reports of the Directors and the Auditors thereon.
-(Refer to Explanatory Note (a)) 2.
-To re-elect the following Directors who are retiring in accordance with the Article 69 of the Company's Articles of Association, and being eligible, have offered themselves for re-election: (i) Mr Gan Hung Keng (Ordinary Resolution 1) (ii) Vice Admiral (Retired) Datuk Haji Jamil Bin Haji Osman (Ordinary Resolution 2) 3.
-To approve the payment of Directors' fees of RM140,400.00 for the financial year ended 31 December 2014.
-(Ordinary Resolution 3) 4.
-To approve the payment of a final tax-exempt dividend of 1 sen per ordinary share of RM0.10 each for the financial year ended 31 December 2014.
-(Ordinary Resolution 4) 5.
+To receive the Audited Financial Statements for the financial year ended 31 December 1.
+(Refer to Explanatory 2015 together with the Reports of the Directors and the Auditors thereon.
+Note (a)) 2.
+To re-elect the following Directors who are retiring in accordance with the Article 69 of the Company's Articles of Association, and being eligible, have offered themselves for re-election: (i) Mr Tan Chuan Yong (Ordinary Resolution 1) (ii) Mr Soo Yuit Weng (Ordinary Resolution 2) To approve the payment of Directors' fees of RM156,400.00 for the financial year ended (Ordinary Resolution 3) З. 31 December 2015.
+4. To approve the payment of a final tax-exempt dividend of 0.5 sen per ordinary share of (Ordinary Resolution 4) RM0.10 each for the financial year ended 31 December 2015.
 To re-appoint Messrs.
-Crowe Horwath as Auditors of the Company until the conclusion of the next AGM and authorise the Directors to fix their remuneration.
-(Ordinary Resolution 5) Spe cial Business
+Crowe Horwath as Auditors of the Company until the conclusion of (Ordinary Resolution 5) 5. the next AGM and authorise the Directors to fix their remuneration.